cfsamson/azure-jwt/README.md

 ## Performance

-When you create a new `AzureAuth` instance in its default configuration it will trigger two calls to microsoft endpoints (one to get the open connect metadata to get the current jwks_uri and one to fetch the jwk sets).
+When you create a new `AzureAuth` instance in its default configuration it will trigger two calls to Microsoft endpoints (one to get the open connect metadata to get the current jwks_uri and one to fetch the jwk sets).
 You should create these objects with care and prefer using a reference to one instance.
-If you're using it on a webserver you should avoid creating a new instance on every connection and rather instanciate one on server start and use a mutex or channels to do validation.
+If you're using it on a webserver you should avoid creating a new instance on every connection and rather instantiate one on server start and use a mutex or channels to do validation.
 Once the keys are loaded the operations should be very fast.
 More benchmarks are however needed to confirm this, but the current benchmark indicates around 74 nanoseconds to perform a validation on my 2013 Intel Core 2 processor and 36 nanoseconds on a newer i7 3.7 GHz, once the public keys are retrieved (which should only occur every 24h